kdrag0n/freqbench/README.md

 ## Results

-After the benchmark finishes, results can be found in `/persist/freqbench`, or `/mnt/vendor/persist/freqbench` on some devices.
+After the benchmark finishes, results can be found in `/cache/freqbench`, `/persist/freqbench`, or `/mnt/vendor/persist/freqbench`, in that order of preference.
+The first path that exists on your device will be used.
 Human-readable results, raw machine-readable JSON data, and diagnostic information are included for analysis.

 ## Post-processing